 What is the IPA?

-Membership presently exceeds 420,000 from over 66 countries and includes all ranks.
-Each member country is controlled by National Council, which in turn is answerable to the International Executive Council Countries are divided into Regions for administrative purposes.
+Membership presently exceeds 372,000 from 68 countries on 6 continents and includes all ranks.
+Each member country is controlled by National Council, which in turn is answerable to the International Executive Council Countries are divided into regions for administrative purposes.

-The purpose of our organisation is strictly cultural, social and recreational.
+The purpose of our organization is strictly cultural, social, and recreational.
 At no time does the IPA take part in any matter of departmental policy, discipline or unionism.

-In 1986 the need for full time staff and a permanent administrative centre was identified, followed in 1987 by the establishment of a permanent centre in England at the headquarters of the British Section.
+In 1986 the need for full-time staff and a permanent administrative center was identified, followed in 1987 by the establishment of a permanent center in England at the headquarters of the British Section.
 This headquarters is located in Nottingham opposite the Trent Bridge cricket ground.